Chart Component

 Adding a Chart Component

 To expand on the example from earlier, say you want to build an application that shows the popularity of insurance providers to clients.
 You can use a Chart component to display this data in a pie chart.
-The Chart component can only display data.
-The application must first determine the number of membership submissions for each insurance provider for the chart to display correctly.
+The Chart component can only display data, so you must first determine the number of membership submissions for each insurance provider for the chart to display correctly.

 Configure the Data Table Component

-Start by creating the data set that contains some customer insurance enrollment data.
+Begin by creating a data set that contains customer insurance enrollment data.

 submission |